quillforms/quillforms/readme.txt

 = 1.7.4 =  6 Dec 2021
 Feature: Add option for syncing entry processing for integrations.
 Feature: Add link feature in rich text.
-Fix: styling issues in mobile screen at render part.
+Fix: Styling issues in mobile screen at render part.

 = 1.7.3 =  29 Nov 2021
 Fix: Hide every thing except the form in the form page.